KxSystems/docs/docs/ml/toolkit/clustering/score.md

 The following scoring methods are provided for use when the true cluster assignment is not known.

-1. **Davies-Bouldin Index**:

-	This index works by calculating the ratio of how scattered data points are within a cluster, to the separation that exists between clusters.
-A lower value indicates that the clusters are well separated and tightly packed.

-2. **Dunn Index**:

-	This index is calculated based on the minimum inter-cluster distance divided by the maximum size of a cluster.
-A higher Dunn Index indicates better clustering, where the definition of better is that clusters are compact and well-separated.

-3. **Silhouette Score**:

-	This score measures how similar an object is to the members of its own cluster when compared to other clusters.
-This metric ranges from -1 to +1 with a high value indicating that objects are well matched to their own clusters and poorly matched to neighbouring clusters.
-A value of -1 indicates clusters are overlapping, 0 indicates that clusters are close to one another and +1 indicates clusters are separated from one another.

 ### `.ml.clust.daviesbouldin`

-_Calculate the Davies-Bouldin index for clustered data._
+The Davies-Bouldin index works by calculating the ratio of how scattered data points are within a cluster, to the separation that exists between clusters.

 Syntax: `.ml.clust.daviesbouldin[data;clt]`